ungmo2/vite-react-express-boilerplate/README.md

 This boilerplate is a fork of [lmachens/vite-boilerplate](https://github.com/lmachens/vite-boilerplate), but replaces TypeScript with JavaScript and removes Storybook.

 This boilerplate contains all the tools you need to build a modern web app with JavaScript, React, Vite, and Express.
 You can use it to quickly bootstrap your project.

-ESLint, stylelint, prettier, husky and lintstaged are configured to give you a solid development experience.
+ESLint, prettier are configured to give you a solid development experience.

 ## Installing / Developing